mach-composer/mach-composer-cli/docs/src/topics/integrations/commercetools.md

 ## API client management

-MACH is provided by admin credentials which allows MACH to fully manage your commercetools project.
+MACH Composer is provided by admin credentials which allows MACH Composer to fully manage your commercetools project.

 Each component that implements functionality that needs to communicate with commercetools needs their own set of credentials.